Dashboards provide a way to display any kinds of data through widgets at different levels:

 - Manual: it is possible to add manual events.
 See Events for more details.

 - Automated: a mechanism exists to pick automatically events and record them.
-This is the case for changes in quality profile and
+This is the case for changes in quality profile and raises of alerts.

 The Treemap is a generic component that adapts depending on the structure of the project: modules, packages and files.